MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### calendar.action

-Used for monitoring any possible negative impact on your ability to perform core calendar actions like creating or editing events.
+This event reports part of the calendar event data after creating event or editing events.
+This is used for monitoring any possible negative impact on your ability to perform core calendar actions.

 The event could also include a series of property names and if they have changed or not.
 For example, "title_changed", "online_meeting_changed", and "description_changed" are property names that are included to help us understand if there are any issues with editing certain properties.

 The following fields are collected: